 I’m shooting to have the review up by mid-week for Autumn Quail and am working on a series recap to come shortly afterward that compares the three novellas.
 Mahfouz was a tremendous writer and keenly aware of the lifeblood of Cairo’s every corner.
-He was Egypt’s Tolstoy.
 He did win the Nobel prize for literature.

 My introduction to Mahfouz was through his Cairo trilogy a few years ago.
 The way he wrote about the British occupation and then of Egyptian independence through one merchant-class family showed all the glamour, richness, decrepitude, sadness; showed all…everything…that was alive in Cairo through the first half of the twentieth century.
 He gave this same attention to his writings of the ’52 revolution that I am now reviewing.